KaiHe-better/KaiHe-better.github.io/_pages/about.md

 # 💻 Services
 - Journal
    - Associate Editor :
        IEEE Transactions on Affective Computing （IF:9.6）
+   - Guest Leading Editor:
+       Special Issue on Can AI Care?
+Affective LLMs for the Future of Mental Health of TAC journal.
    - Reviewer (Selected):
        IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Affective Computing, Information Fusion, Expert System with Applicatiopn, Neurocomputing, Bioinformastics, Information Processing and Management, Knowledge-Based Systems, Cognitive Computation.

 - Conference